cse-sim/cse/doc/src/records/airhandler.md

 **ahpCd=*float***

-ARI cycling degradation coefficient: ratio of fraction drop in system coefficient of performance (COP) to fraction drop in capacity when cycling, from steady-state values, in ARI 47 F cycling performance tests.
+AHRI cycling degradation coefficient: ratio of fraction drop in system coefficient of performance (COP) to fraction drop in capacity when cycling, from steady-state values, in AHRI 47 F cycling performance tests.
 A value of .25 means that if the heat pump is cycled to drop its output to 20% of full capacity (i.e. by the fraction .8), its COP will drop by .8 \* .25 = .2.
 Here COP includes all energy inputs: compressor, crankcase heater, defrost operation, etc.

 <%= member_table(
   units: "",